 Econyl Carpet Fiber

-While Econyl textile fiber has received a lot of acclaim in the textile industry, many environmentally conscious consumers are unaware that this fabric is also highly popular in carpeting applications.
+Even though Econyl textile fibre has won praise from the textile industry, many environmentally conscious customers are unaware of how widely used this fabric is in carpeting applications.

 Econyl Textile Fiber